femnad/bors/README.md

 # bors

-A simple route mappings for serving static files, intended to be used via [Cloud Run][cloud-run].
+A simple application for serving static files.

 ## How?